 National City American chartered teams in the youngest divisions (T-ball and Caps).

-“San Diego Southeastern was the only league in the district that did not charter after the reopening of youth sports,” District 66 administrator Roland Slade said.
+“San Diego Southeastern was the only league in the district that did not charter after the reopening of youth sports,” District 66 administrator Rolland Slade said.
 “They plan to come back next season.”

 Slade said though the season was shortened, the district was still able to get in nearly the regular complement of a normal 20-game season for each team in each league.